 Think immersive environments, not plaques or lectures

 Surely you know the feeling of being completely captivated by something.
-Maybe it’s a thrilling novel, a gnarly track in the forest on your mountain bike, or scuba diving among colorful fish in the Mediterranean.
+Maybe it’s a thrilling novel, a gnarly track in the forest on your mountain bike, or scuba diving among colourful fish in the Mediterranean.
 Regardless of your interest the experience is wholesome and meaningful when you are completely surrounded by it or enveloped into it.

 Now, written and oral communications have been widespread in museums across the world for a very long time.
 And we can agree that a good book or a great orator can be an immersive experience.
 But let’s be realistic.
 Most museum plaques are not thrilling prose and the vast majority of tour guides are a far cry from Martin Luther King Jr. Instead they merely convey information, and the new generation of museum visitors are indeed expecting something more than that.